Riociguat

-Riociguat, sold under the brand name Adempas, is a medication by Bayer that is a stimulator of soluble guanylate cyclase (sGC).
+Riociguat, sold under the brand name Adempas, is a medication by Bayer that is a stimulator of soluble guanylyl cyclase (sGC).
 It is used to treat two forms of pulmonary hypertension (PH): chronic thromboembolic pulmonary hypertension (CTEPH) and pulmonary arterial hypertension (PAH).
 Riociguat constitutes the first drug of the class of sGC stimulators.
 The drug has a half-life of 12 hours and will decrease dyspnea associated with pulmonary arterial hypertension.

 It is available as a generic medication.

 Contraindications

 Riociguat can cause fetal harm and is therefore contraindicated in pregnant women.

 The substance is also contraindicated in pulmonary hypertension in combination with idiopathic interstitial pneumonia (PH-IIP).
 A clinical trial testing riociguat for this purpose was prematurely terminated because it increased severe adverse effects and mortality in patients with pulmonary hypertension caused by idiopathic interstitial pneumonia when compared to placebo.

 Adverse effects

 Serious adverse effects in clinical trials included bleeding.
 Hypotension (low blood pressure), headache, and gastrointestinal disorders also occurred.